-The main difference between type 1 diabetes and type 2 diabetes is that type 1 diabetes is a genetic condition that often manifests itself early in life, and type 2 is mainly lifestyle related and develops over time.
-People with type 1 and type 2 diabetes may also experience irritability, mood swings, and involuntary weight loss.
-People with type 1 and type 2 diabetes may also have numbness and tingling in their hands or feet.
+Diabetes is a term for several conditions related to how the body converts food into energy.
+There are two main types of diabetes: type 1 and type 2.Although they have similar names, they are different diseases with single causes.
+The main difference between type 1 and type 2 diabetes is that type 1 diabetes is a genetic condition that often manifests itself early in life, while type 2 is mainly lifestyle related and develops over time.
+People with type 1 and type 2 diabetes may experience irritability, mood swings, and involuntary weight loss.

 Prediabetes means you have a higher-than-normal blood sugar level, but it's not yet high enough to be considered type 2 diabetes.
 There is no cure for type 1 diabetes and lifelong insulin treatment is required; on the other hand, with lifestyle changes, the symptoms of type 2 diabetes can be reduced or even completely eliminated.
 Type 2 diabetes affects 90 to 95% of U. S.